sagemath/trac_to_gh/Issue 8801.md

 # Issue 8801: implement the projective dual of a plane curve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8801

 Original creator: AlexGhitza